 Some people go one step further down the natural route, creating their own probotic household products by fermenting lemons - it is a lengthy process (fermentation can take up to 3 months) but apparently effective!

 We also came across anecdotal evidence of using probiotics for removing stains.
 In theory, opening the capsule and rubbing the contents onto old stains on tablecloths, bed linens etc can be effective at removing stains.
-I am not completely sure of the mechanisms of action involved here, possibly this result could be due to the enzymatic effect of the probiotics, or maybe the good bacteria essentially "feed" off the contents of the stain?
+I am not completely sure of the mechanisms of action involved here, possibly this result could be due to the enzymatic effect (healthcare practitioners can follow the link to find out more) of the probiotics, or maybe the good bacteria essentially "feed" off the contents of the stain?
 It isn't something we have tried ourselves, but who knows the unlimited power of probiotics?!

 Acne is very unpleasant condition for the sufferer.
 It is often linked to type of anaerobic bacteria known as Propionibacterium acnes (P.acnes).
 Although it is not always clear whether these undesirable strains of bacteria evolve in-situ or are acquired pathogenically, there is a growing school of thought that the use of probiotics, both taken orally and used externally, can be helpful in reducing symptoms of acne.
 You may like to read more about probiotics and spots.

 Perhaps you would like to incorporate probiotics into your own skincare regime?
 Probiotic face-masks are currently used by some people who swear by their beautifying benefits!
 Lauren Conrad, of 'The Hills' fame, writes in her blog "for all things lovely and chic", a simple recipe for a homemade face mask made by combining Greek Yoghurt with a probiotic capsule.
 It claims to leave skin soft and smooth, as well as reducing redness.
 Again, sounds interesting, I've yet to try it myself!